danielwestfall/eyeExercise/README.md

 Feel free to fork it and make your own changes.
 You can also download the files locally and unzip them to a folder and run them in your favorite web browser.
 Check out the project [here](https://danielwestfall.github.io/eyeExercise/eyeexercise.html "Eye Exercise").

 Step One: Choose your character from the drop down menu.
 You have 8 characters to choose from!
 Step Two: Customize your character!
 Choose the fill and stroke colors you want for your character then simply click the part of the character you want to change.
-Remember to choose the colors first, then click the part.
+Remember to choose the colors first, and then click the part.
 Step Three: Give your character a new name!

 ## Features